JonDGS/TheIndestructibleLibrary/README.md

 # TheIndestructibleLibrary
-NOT AN ACTUAL INDESTRUCTIBLE, it uses a RESTFUL api to access a DB where images are store with their respective metadata
+NOT AN ACTUAL INDESTRUCTIBLE, it uses a socket connections to access a DB where images are store with their respective metadata